“If you cannot teach me to fly…..Comments Off on “If you cannot teach me to fly…..

-One thing I am often asked is why do I use Tonic or Movable do solfa to teach?
+One thing I am often asked is why do I use Tonic or Movable do solfa to teach music?

-I believe that one of the most important goals for a music teacher is to teach true music literacy.
+I believe that one of the most important goals for us as educators is to teach true music literacy.
 This is the ability to see what you hear (as if it were written on a score) and hear what you see (hear the notes you see on a staff) – inner hearing.

 “He who cannot hear what he sees and cannot see what he hears is not a musician” Zoltan Kodály.

-To truly and profoundly UNDERSTAND music, musicians need an absolute and a relative system for referring to pitch – letter names is our absolute system (therefore we DO NOT need fixed do solfa as well – if C is always do then let’s just call it C) and tonic or movable do solfa is our relative system.
+In order for us to truly and profoundly UNDERSTAND music, we musicians need an absolute and a relative system for referring to pitch – letter names is our absolute system.
+Therefore we DO NOT need fixed do solfa as well (if C is always do then let’s just call it C) and tonic or movable do solfa is our relative system.